doinyco/doinyco/README.md

-Hi 👋 My name is Doina
+Hi 👋 My name is Doina Colun
 ============================

-Full Stack Software Engineer
+Full Stack Software Developer
 -----------------------------

 I am a Fullstack Software Developer with a passion for building dynamic and responsive web applications